Cnawel/airflow_mvp/README.md

 # airflow_mvp
-Airflow best practices for a production server
+Airflow best practices for a Minimum Viable Product (MVP)

 Original data for this README is from codineric, completed by me.